electricimp/Losant/README.md

 **To use this library, add** `#require "Losant.agent.lib.nut:1.0.0"` **to the top of your device or agent code.**

+A complete, step-by-step recipe can be found in the [examples](./examples) folder.

 ## Class Usage ##

 ### Constructor: Losant(*appId, apiToken*) ###